If your student needs access to their phone for medical accommodations, contact the school administration.

 In most cases, yes.
 However, some coaches may extend the use of Yondr pouches to practice time as well.

-FCS has rules against students using cellphones in class, but having to constantly enforce these rules takes time, energy, and focus away from teaching.
+FCS had rules against students using cellphones in class, but having to constantly enforce those rules took time, energy, and focus away from teaching.
 33% of middle school teachers and 72% of high school teachers surveyed nationwide say that students being distracted by their cell phones is a “major problem” in their classroom, and 30% say cell phone policies are “somewhat” or “very difficult” to enforce.
-By locking cell phones, our teachers can spend more time teaching and less time asking students to put their phones away.
+By restricting cell phone use, our teachers can spend more time teaching and less time asking students to put their phones away.

+The school will be in contact with families during emergency situations.
 Law enforcement officials have reported that cell phones create a distraction for students that can compromise their safety during an emergency.
-It can also alert an intruder to their location.
-The school will be in contact with families during emergency situations.
+Cell phone use can also alert an intruder to their location.

 Yondr pouces will be distributed to students at the first of each school year.